Fortunato Abat: Military

 Abat entered the Philippine Military Academy right after finishing his high school diploma, and graduated in the Class of '51, and was commissioned as 2nd Lieutenant in the Philippine Army.
 Along with 2nd Lieutenant Fidel V. Ramos, Abat joined the Philippine Expeditionary Forces to Korea (PEFTOK), where he served with distinction under the United Nations flag.

-Abat's colorful military career brought him to become the Assistant Chief of Staff for Operations & Training of the 1st Infantry (Tabak) Division.
+Abat's became the Assistant Chief of Staff for Operations & Training of the 1st Infantry (Tabak) Division.
 Later on he became the Senior Armed Forces Attache at the Philippine Embassy in Phnom Penh, Cambodia.
-He also was sent with the Philippine Delegation to the 1st, 2nd, 3rd, 4th, and 5th Meetings of SEATO Intelligence Assessment Committee in Bangkok, Thailand.
+He also was sent with the Philippine Delegation to the 1st, 2nd, 3rd, 4th, and 5th Meetings of the SEATO Intelligence Assessment Committee in Bangkok, Thailand.

 He also distinguished himself as Commanding Officer of the 3rd Infantry Brigade (Separate), and later on as the Commanding General of the 3rd Infantry Division, and Central Mindanao Command (CEMCOM).

 Maj.
 Gen. Abat finally served as Commanding General of the Philippine Army from March 28, 1976, to March 28, 1981.
-Tragedy befell the family of Maj.
-Gen. Abat, when his son, 2Lt.
-Tito B. Abat, died during an encounter with the New People's Army in Eastern Samar, a year after graduating from the Philippine Military Academy.
+During that time, his son, 2Lt.
+Tito B. Abat, was killed in an encounter with the New People's Army in Eastern Samar, a year after graduating from the Philippine Military Academy.

-Immediately after his retirement from active military service, he joined the Ministry of Human Settlements.
-A few months later, he was named Ambassador to the People’s Republic of China where he served from May 1981 until after EDSA Revolution in April 1986.
+Immediately after his retirement from the military, he joined the Ministry of Human Settlements.
+A few months later, he was named Ambassador to the People’s Republic of China where he served from May 1981 until after the EDSA Revolution in April 1986.

-Upon his return from his Ambassadorship in PROC, Abat was first appointed as the Administrator of the Philippine Veterans Affairs Office (PVAO), a DND agency.
-Later on, he was named Undersecretary of National Defense (USND) during the term of Defense Secretary Rafael Ileto.
-He also served as USND during the term of then Defense Secretary Fidel V. Ramos, but he left the department and was designated Deputy Director General to Secretary Rafael Ileto who later headed the National Security Council (NSC).
+Upon his return from China, Abat was first appointed as the Administrator of the Philippine Veterans Affairs Office (PVAO), a DND agency.
+Later on, he was named Undersecretary of National Defense (USND) during the term of Secretary Rafael Ileto.
+He also served as Undersecretary during the term of then-Secretary Fidel V. Ramos, but he left the department and was designated Deputy Director General to Ileto who later headed the National Security Council (NSC).

-During the presidency of Fidel Ramos, Abat was the Chairman of the Peace Panel of the Philippine Government during the negotiations with the Moro National Liberation Front (MNLF), which led to signing of a peace treaty on July 18, 1997, ending the three decade old armed hostilities between the Republic of the Philippines and the MILF.
+During the presidency of Fidel Ramos, Abat was the Chairman of the Peace Panel of the Philippine Government during the negotiations with the Moro National Liberation Front (MNLF), which led to signing of a peace treaty on July 18, 1997, ending the three decade old armed hostilities between the Republic of the Philippines and the group.
 He also served as the 20th Secretary of the Department of National Defense from September 16, 1997, to June 30, 1998.

 During the height of the impeachment trial of President Joseph Estrada, Abat along with his colleagues in the Association of General and Flag Officers (AGFO) called for the resignation of the President through a Manifesto.

 Abat finally was appointed as the President & CEO of the John Hay Poro Point Development Corp. by Pres.
 Gloria Macapagal Arroyo.